Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Introduction

-From this perspective, recent works \cite{fatkhullin2021optimizing,takakura2022structured,bu2019topological} have studied static-output-feedback (SOF) control to optimize a linear quadratic cost function.
+From this perspective, recent works \cite{fatkhullin2021optimizing,takakura2022structured,bu2019topological,duan2023optimization2} have studied static-output-feedback (SOF) control to optimize a linear quadratic cost function.
 However, unlike the state-feedback case, convergence to a globally optimal solution through the PGM is not guaranteed.
 This is because the set of stabilizing SOF controllers is typically disconnected, and stationary points can be local minima, saddle points, or even local maxima \cite{fatkhullin2021optimizing}.
 To overcome this difficulty, a PGM for designing dynamic optimal output feedback controllers must be developed.
-Although one aspect of its optimization landscape has been studied \cite{duan2022optimization}, to the best of our knowledge, concrete design methodologies and the corresponding convergence analyses do not exist.
+Although one aspect of its optimization landscape has been studied for the LQR problem \cite{duan2022optimization} and LQG/$H_{\infty}$ control problems \cite{tang2021analysis,hu2022connectivity}, to the best of our knowledge, there are no concrete methodologies for designing dynamic output feedback controllers with a theoretical guarantee of global convergence.

-Against this background, we propose model-free policy gradient methods for designing dynamic output feedback controllers for discrete-time partially observable systems.
+Against this background, we propose model-free policy gradient methods for designing dynamic output feedback controllers for discrete-time, partially observable systems.
+As a first step, we focus on noise-free settings, though we numerically investigate the effectiveness of the proposed method in the presence of noise.
 The contributions of this paper are as follows.

 $\bullet$~We show that designing any dynamic output feedback controller without a feedthrough term for a given partially observable system is equivalent to designing a {\it state}-feedback gain for a new system whose internal state is a finite-length {\it input-output history (IOH)}.
 We refer to the new system and the gain as the {\it IOH dynamics} and {\it IOH-feedback gain}.
-In addition to showing the equivalency, we explain how to transform a designed IOH-feedback gain into the corresponding dynamic output feedback controller.
+In addition to showing the equivalence, we explain how to transform a designed IOH-feedback gain into the corresponding dynamic output feedback controller.
 These novel findings enable us to deal with dynamic controller designs as IOH-feedback gain designs.